 Most animal and plant tissues have an intrinsic ability to withstand day-to-day stress, but many also exhibit extraordinary adaptive responses to stress that drive increased ‘resilience’ against further insult.
-This inter-disciplinary meeting will showcase cutting-edge research from basic scientists and clinicians exploring the mechanistic basis and translational potential of these remarkable phenomena, including the role of diet, ageing and biomechanics.
+This inter-disciplinary meeting showcased cutting-edge research from basic scientists and clinicians exploring the mechanistic basis and translational potential of these remarkable phenomena, including the role of diet, ageing and biomechanics.

-More information about the schedule of talks and speaker biographies will be available soon.
 Meeting papers will be available in a future issue of Philosophical Transactions of the Royal Society B.

 Attending this event